Children are whole people, capable of worship, discovery and experiencing God.

 - 2-4 years: The toddlers and preschoolers hear a story told through Godly Play, and then are invited to respond in an age appropriate way (such as a craft or a song).

-- 5-12 years: The older children also engage with a Bible story told through Godly Play, then are allowed to choose how they respond to hearing God in the story (such as through prayer or creative activity).
-Ages 9 and up engage in more focused discussion as their response time.
+- 5-9 years: The older children also engage with a Bible story told through Godly Play, then are allowed to choose how they respond to hearing God in the story (such as through prayer or creative activity).